Dokkedal/dcm2reg/docs/source/our_use_case.rst

 In proportion to evaluation of registered images thresholding on a color value was considered but noise in the form of tables and dental fillings proved this procedure to be more complicated than first anticipated.
 We wished to evaluate using a dice coefficient.
-Thus it was necessary to produce a mask so unwanted pixels didn't come in to play when evaluating.
+Thus it was necessary to produce a mask so unwanted pixels didn't come into play when evaluating.
 The idea was to let all pixels with a value larger than zero, where a value of zero equals air, constitute the mask.
-A table would have a value larger than zero but it would not be desireable to include in the evaluation.
+A table would have a value larger than zero but it would not be desirable to include in the evaluation.
 Also the dice coefficient is vulnerable to varying volumes of the scanned object.
 These two issues caused us to use another evaluation method and metric.

 The solution was instead a mix of thresholding on color value and croppping the images using a cropbox.
 The